GradientExplode/Imperial-HPC-Tutorial/README.md

 **Q: Is it difficult to learn how to use?**
 **A:** No, it is relatively straightforward.
 The main thing you need to learn is how to use a few simple Linux commands.

+**Q: Why can't I access HPC from outside the campus?**
+**A:** HPC is an internal service.
+To access the HPC from outside the campus, you need to use ZPA or VPN.
+Please follow the instructions here: https://icl-rcs-user-guide.readthedocs.io/en/latest/remoteaccess/

 ## Tutorial
 Imperial College operates three main HPC clusters:
 - **CX3**